 - Magnetic Resonance Imaging (MRI)

-After testing, your spine specialist can help you find the right approach with conservative care.
+After testing, your spine specialist can help you find the right approach to conservative care.
 This can include anything from anti-inflammatory medications to gentle massage to surgery when necessary.
 Pain caused by bone spurs, herniated disks, fractures, or spinal stenosis (narrowing of the spinal canal) surgery may be the best course of treatment for your pain.
-With todays minimally invasive approaches available, you can expect recovery times quicker and pain relief sooner rather than later.
+With today’s minimally invasive approaches available, you can expect recovery times quicker and pain relief sooner rather than later.